-I am an Assistant Professor in Computer Science at Amherst College.
-I am also an Affiliated Researcher at VMware Research by Broadcom.
+I am an Assistant Professor of Computer Science at Amherst College.
+I am also affiliated with Broadcom and the Manning College of Information and Computer Sciences at UMass Amherst.

 I envision a future where computer systems seamlessly integrate logical reasoning and inductive reasoning to automate complex tasks in a scalable, reliable, safe, and explainable manner.
-To realize this goal, I develop methods to formally verify and guarantee properties of deep-learning-enabled systems.
-Besides, I explore how machine learning techniques can accelerate automated reasoning tasks.
+To realize this goal, I develop and apply formal methods to improve the trustworthiness of learning-enabled systems; I also explore how learning techniques can empower automated reasoning tasks.

-Previously, I got my PhD at Stanford University, advised by Clark Barrett.
+I got my PhD at Stanford University in 2024, advised by Clark Barrett.
 Before that, I graduated with BS in Mathematics and Philosophy from Davidson College.

 - Marabou 2.0: A Versatile Formal Analyzer of Neural Networks [CAV’24]